hanpengwang/AssignmentsRcode/README.md

 ##### For Econometrics class, it covers many aspects such as gauss-markov theorem and generalized least square model etc.

-##### For Investment one, they have more focuses on portfolio optimization and classical financial models with real world assets' data
+##### For Investment one, they have more focuses on portfolio optimization and classical financial models with real world assets' data.